oncomouse/AndrewPilsch.com/source/blog/2015-03-04-easily-create-elegant-course-websites-w-yaml-middleman.html.md

 Using Ruby and YAML, I have found a way to make this possible.
 The course website creator I've built, called [middleman-course-template](https://github.com/oncomouse/middleman-course-template), has just been released on GitHub, and I am really excited to share this exciting and easy way to manage syllabuses with you.
 You can view a sample of the kind of course website this template creates at [http://andrew.pilsch.com/courses/sample-course/](http://andrew.pilsch.com/courses/sample-course/).

-I have experimented with numerous ways of managing it.
+I have experimented with numerous ways of doing this in the past.
 At Penn State, I used to export my reading schedule as an iCal file and embed it on the course website using Google Calendar.
 Students hated that (they find it hard to interact with) *and* I hated it, because it was brittle and hard to change.

 For the last few years, I've been using a custom package of HTML renders and cobbled together Ruby libraries to build [the course sites you can see at my course repository](http://andrew.pilsch.com/courses).
 It worked okay, but it was still weirdly brittle and would randomly break for no reason.